The Ultimate Guide To The Best Car Emergency Kit

 - Group similar items together in plastic storage bags before they go into your backpack

-- Pack the least important items on the bottom of your backpack
+- Pack the least used stuff on the bottom of your backpack

 - Add more essential things next, such as jumper cables or an air compressor

 - The most critical items like a fire extinguisher and trauma supplies should go on top.

-- For your own safety, secure your containers or bags inside the car with good quality tie-down straps.
+- For your safety, secure your containers or bags inside the car with good-quality tie-down straps.

 - While packing your supplies, create an inventory and make sure to take note of anything with an expiration date.